almata/Mathematics/README.md

 # Mathematics

-**Mathematics** contains some static functions that may be handy at some time.
+**Mathematics** contains some maths-related static functions that may be handy at some time.

 ## Compatibility